BetterCrypto/Applied-Crypto-Hardening/rst/source/theory/RNGs.rst

 This typically occurs for embedded devices and virtual machines.
 Embedded devices lack some entropy sources other devices have, e.g.:

-No persistent clock, so boot-time is not contributing to the initial RNG state
+ * No persistent clock, so boot-time is not contributing to the initial RNG state

-No hard-disk: No entropy from hard-disk timing, no way to store entropy between reboots
+ * No hard-disk: No entropy from hard-disk timing, no way to store entropy between reboots

 Virtual machines emulate some hardware components so that the generated entropy is over-estimated.
-The most critical component that has been shown to return wrong results in an emulated environment is the timing source .
+The most critical component that has been shown to return wrong results in an emulated environment is the timing source :cite:`Eng11,POL11`.

 Typically the most vulnerable time where low-entropy situations occur is shortly after a reboot.
-Unfortunately many operating system installers create cryptographic keys shortly after a reboot .
+Unfortunately many operating system installers create cryptographic keys shortly after a reboot :cite:`HDWH12`.

 Another problem is that OpenSSL seeds its internal random generator only seldomly from the hardware random number generator of the operating system.
-This can lead to situations where a daemon that is started at a time when entropy is low keeps this low-entropy situation for hours leading to predictable session keys .
+This can lead to situations where a daemon that is started at a time when entropy is low keeps this low-entropy situation for hours leading to predictable session keys :cite:`HDWH12`.

-Linux
+`Linux`
 -----

-On Linux there are two devices that return random bytes when read; the ``/dev/random`` can block until sufficient entropy has been collected while ``/dev/urandom`` will not block and return whatever (possibly insufficient) entropy has been collected so far.
+On `Linux` there are two devices that return random bytes when read; the ``/dev/random`` can block until sufficient entropy has been collected while ``/dev/urandom`` will not block and return whatever (possibly insufficient) entropy has been collected so far.

-Unfortunately most crypto implementations are using ``/dev/urandom`` and can produce predictable random numbers if not enough entropy has been collected .
+Unfortunately most crypto implementations are using ``/dev/urandom`` and can produce predictable random numbers if not enough entropy has been collected :cite:`HDWH12`.

-Linux supports the injection of additional entropy into the entropy pool via the device ``/dev/random``.
+`Linux` supports the injection of additional entropy into the entropy pool via the device ``/dev/random``.
 On the one hand this is used for keeping entropy across reboots by storing output of /dev/random into a file before shutdown and re-injecting the contents during the boot process.
 On the other hand this can be used for running a secondary entropy collector to inject entropy into the kernel entropy pool.

-On Linux you can check how much entropy is available with the command:
+On `Linux` you can check how much entropy is available with the command:

 ::